pranabekka/pranabekka.github.io/content/drafts/bean-markup.md

 so there's no real point of examples here, though if I were to require an extension language,
 I'd pick an S-expression language.

+I was imagining the API would be something simple like defining a function that takes in the tag contents and outputs HTML by manipulating child tags and text content.

 ### Bean as an extensible markup format